IBM-Bluemix-Docs/containers/cs_troubleshoot.md

   ```
   {: pre}

-    1. Check that you defined **LoadBlanacer** as the type for your service.
+    1. Check that you defined **LoadBalancer** as the type for your service.
     2. Make sure that you used the same **<selectorkey>** and **<selectorvalue>** that you used in the **label/metadata** section when you deployed your app.
     3. Check that you used the **port** that your app listens on.